Updates on COVID-19

-- While research facilities will resume operation at reduced capacity, all research that can effectively be done remotely should continue to be conducted remotely and not on campus for reasons of health and safety.
+- While research facilities operate at reduced capacity, all research that can effectively be done remotely should continue to be conducted remotely and not on campus.
 The OVCR’s research support offices continue to be open and operating remotely to provide full support to the research enterprise.

 - UNC researchers must follow specific guidelines while working on campus, including monitoring health and reporting onset of symptoms, wearing University-approved face masks inside facilities, maintaining six-foot physical distancing and adhering to specified sanitation and hygiene practices.
 Additional information regarding resuming operations on campus can be found here.

 - There are two COVID-19 trainings offered by UNC Environment, Health and Safety: COVID-19 Positive Process and Protecting the Carolina Community from COVID-19.
 They can both be accessed through the COVID-19: Carolina Campus Training page.

 - Unless directed otherwise, persons present and working on campus no longer need to be designated as “CDME On-Site” employees through UNC HR.

 - Human subjects research that requires participant contact should adhere to these guidelines.

 - The Division of Comparative Medicine (DCM) has maintained its care and support for research animals throughout the period of the pandemic and has provided guidance on working in animal labs and facilities.
 When working in animal facilities, coordinate with the DCM staff to maintain appropriate distancing and other safety procedures.

 - The Office of Human Research Ethics and the Office of Animal Care and Use are receiving and reviewing protocols normally and board meetings are proceeding on schedule.